China 23: The Shang, Invaders or Indigenous?

 Also patriarchy, tumulus graves and heavenly bodies

-Besides the aforementioned bronze military technology, possibly the patriarchy, tumulus graves and the worship of heavenly bodies also came from the nomadic cultures of Central Asia.
+Besides the aforementioned bronze military technology, possibly the patriarchy, tumulus ‘mound-like’ graves and the worship of heavenly bodies also came from the nomadic cultures of Central Asia.

 Sacrifice to the Gods